bkfox/aircox/README.md

 # Aircox
 Platform to manage a radio.
+We use the power of Django

 ## Current features
 * **streams**: multiple random music streams when no program is played.
 We also can specify a time range and frequency;